Bolstering Stochastic Gradient Descent with Model Building: Stochastic Model Building.

 where $f_i:\mathbb{R}^n \to \mathbb{R}$ is the loss function corresponding to the $i$th data sample, and $N$ denotes the data sample size which can be very large in modern applications.

 As an alternative approach to line search for SGD, we propose a stochastic model building strategy inspired by the work of \cite{Oztoprak:2017}.
-Unlike core SGD methods, our approach aims at including a curvature information that adjusts not only the stepsize but also the search direction. \cite{Oztoprak:2017} consider only the deterministic setting and they apply the model building strategy repetitively until a sufficient decent is achieved.
-In our stochastic setting, however, we have observed experimentally that multiple model steps does not benefit much to the performance, and its cost to the run time can be extremely high in deep learning problems.
-Therefore, if the sufficient decent is not achieved by the stochastic gradient step, then we construct only one model to adjust the size and the direction of the step.
+Unlike core SGD methods, our approach aims at including a curvature information that adjusts not only the step length but also the search direction. \cite{Oztoprak:2017} consider only the deterministic setting and they apply the model building strategy repetitively until a sufficient descent is achieved.
+In our stochastic setting, however, we have observed experimentally that using multiple model steps does not benefit much to the performance, and its cost to the runtime can be extremely high in large-scale (\textit{e.g.}, deep learning) problems.
+Therefore, if the sufficient descent is not achieved by the stochastic gradient step, then we construct only one model to adjust the length and the direction of the step.

 Conventional stochastic quasi-Newton methods adjust the gradient direction by a scaling matrix that is constructed by the information from the previous steps.
 Our model building approach, however, uses the most recent curvature information around the latest iteration.
-In the popular deep learning model implementations, model parameters come in groups and updates are applied to each parameter group separately.
+In popular deep learning model implementations, model parameters come in groups and updates are applied to each parameter group separately.
 Therefore, we also propose to build a model for each parameter group separately making the step lengths adaptive.

-The proposed iterative algorithm SMB works as follows: At step $k$, given the iterate $x_k$, we calculate the stochastic function value $f_k = f(x_k, \xi_{k})$ and the mini-batch stochastic gradient $g_k = \frac{1}{m_k}\sum_{i=1}^{m_k}g(x_k, \xi_{k,i})$ at $x_k$, where $m_k$ is the batch size and $\xi_k = (\xi_{k,1},\ldots,\xi_{k,m_k})$ is the realization of the random vector $\xi$.
+The proposed iterative algorithm SMB works as follows: At step $k$, given the iterate $x_k$, we calculate the stochastic function value $f_k = f(x_k, \xi_{k})$ and the mini-batch stochastic gradient $g_k = \frac{1}{m_k}\sum_{i=1}^{m_k}g(x_k, \xi_{k,i})$ at $x_k$, where $m_k$ is the batch size, and $\xi_k = (\xi_{k,1},\ldots,\xi_{k,m_k})$ is the realization of the random vector $\xi$.
 Then, we apply the SGD update to calculate the trial step $s_k^t = - \alpha_k g_k$, where $\{\alpha_k\}_k$ is a sequence of learning rates.
 With this trial step, we also calculate the function and gradient values $f^t_k = f(x^t_k, \xi_{k})$ and $g^t_k = g(x^t_k, \xi_{k})$ at $x^t_k = x_k + s^t_k$.
 Then, we check the stochastic Armijo condition